micmejia/bible-dump/AMPC/Revelation/Rev 19.md

-He is dressed in a robe dyed by [^c]dipping in blood, and the title by which He is called is The Word of God.
+He is dressed in a robe dyed by dipping in blood, and the title by which He is called is The Word of God.